dreampulse/modelizer/README.md

 > EmployeeModel.sendProjectPlanViaMail().done();
 ```

-If you want to pass parameters you have to encapuslate them in an object:
+If you want to pass parameters you have to encapsulate them in an object:

 ```javascript
 > EmployeeModel.getEmployeesOfProjects({name:"Project Modelizer"})